csixteen/rs-bff/README.md

 ## Limitations

 There are several!
 But I'd say that one of the main limitations is that the interpreter assumes the source code to be correct.
 For instance if you have square brackets without the matching opening or closing square bracket, then you will end up with very unexpected results.
+Also the "memory" is hardcoded to be 30000 8-bit cells.

+## Bugs

+Check the Issues section.